Computing the BWT and LCP array of a Set of Strings in External Memory: Conclusions

 \section{Conclusions}

-We have presented a new lightweight algorithm to compute the BWT and the LCP array of a set of $m$ strings, each one $k$ characters long.
-More precisely, our algorithm has an \(\mathcal{O}(mkl)\) time and I/O complexity, and uses \(\mathcal{O}(k + m)\) main memory to compute the BWT and LCP array, where $l$ is the maximum value in the LCP array.
-Our time and I/O complexity are at least as good as those of extLCP~\cite{Cox2016}, the best available algorithm.
+We have presented a new lightweight algorithm to compute the BWT and the LCP array of a set of $m$ strings, each $k$ characters long, based on applying a backward strategy for merging partial BWTs.
+More precisely, our algorithm has an \(\mathcal{O}(mkl)\) time and I/O volume, and uses \(\mathcal{O}(k + m)\) main memory to compute the BWT and LCP array, where $l$ is the maximum value in the LCP array.
+Our time complexity and I/O volume are in the worst case as those of the best previously available algorithms.
+The experimental analysis shows that our approach is competitive with the best available external-memory methods and that its advantage is noticeable on large inputs when the available RAM is limited.

-While our focus has been on the theoretical aspects, it would be interesting to implement the proposed algorithm and perform an experimental analysis to determine the practical behavior, especially because our approach is entirely based on linear scans.
+The approach presented here may be further investigated in other research directions, as for example in the case of arbitrary alphabets and for collection of strings in other contexts, such as in dealing with dictionaries where the parameter $l$ may be smaller than the size of the input strings.
+Theoretically, it is of interest to investigate the open question whether the optimal time \(\mathcal{O}(mk)\) time can be achieved for computing the BWT.
+Some recent results (see, for example, \cite{kempa2020resolution}) may also suggest that running times of BWT-related algorithms could be improved on compressible inputs.
+Investigating if these results have an implication to our algorithm is an interesting research direction.

+On the other end, the prototype called \bwtlcpem implementing our approach is still a proof of concept, although carefully developed, and future releases of the tool could improve its performance by, for example, a better buffering strategy of the input and output files, asynchronous I/O, or better representation (i.e., fast compression) of the intermediate files.